ktorio/ktor-documentation/topics/authentication.md

   > - If you use [session authentication](session-auth.md), a principal might be a data class that stores session data.
 * A _credential_ is a set of properties for a server to authenticate a principal: a user/password pair, an API key, and so on.
 For instance, the `basic` and `form` providers use [UserPasswordCredential](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-user-password-credential/index.html) to validate a username and password while `jwt` validates [JWTCredential](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth-jwt/io.ktor.server.auth.jwt/-j-w-t-credential/index.html).

-So, the `validate` function checks a specified [Credential](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-credential/index.html) and returns a [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) in a case of successful authentication or `null` if authentication fails.
+So, the `validate` function checks a specified [Credential](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-credential/index.html) and returns a [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) in the case of successful authentication or `null` if authentication fails.

 > To skip authentication based on a specific criteria, use [skipWhen](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-authentication-provider/-config/skip-when.html).
 For example, you can skip `basic` authentication if a [session](sessions.md) already exists:
 > ```kotlin